All Products

 Note

-• If your pay-as-you-go GA instance does not support configuring Maximum HTTP Version, it may be because the instance version does not support it.
-To use this feature, please contact your account manager to request an instance upgrade.
+• If your pay-as-you-go GA instance does not provide the option to configure the Maximum HTTP Version, your instance may be running on a version that does not support this feature.
+To use this feature, contact your account manager to request an instance upgrade.

-• If the client does not support HTTP/3, Global Accelerator also supports HTTP/2 or HTTP/1.1 request access.
+• If a client does not support HTTP/3, GA accepts requests over HTTP/2 or HTTP/1.1 as a fallback.

 Port